An Adaptive Incremental Gradient Method With Support for Non-Euclidean Norms: Algorithm

 \subsection{Deterministic Adaptive Step-size}

-We summarize several successful adaptive step-sizes for gradient methods in the deterministic setting.
+We summarize several successful adaptive step-sizes for gradient methods in the deterministic setting, which inspired us.

 \textbf{Barzilai-Borwein step-size.} Barzilai-Borwein step-size is inspired by quasi-Newton methods, which solves Problem (\ref{problem1}) by choosing $\eta$ as an approximation of $H^{-1}_t$ for GD, where $H$ is the Hessian matrix of $f$.
 However, one needs to solve a linear system to obtain such an approximation, which is time consuming in some cases.
-To solve the problem, \citet{barzilai1988two} proposed BB step-size to satisfy the residual of the secant equation, which can be formulated as:
+To solve the problem, \citet{barzilai1988two} proposed BB step-size to satisfy the residual of the secant equation, which can be formulated as: $\min\ \|\eta_k^{-1}s_k-y_k \|$ or $ \min\ \|s_k-\eta_k y_k \|,$ where $s_k = x_k - x_{k-1}$ and $y_k = \nabla f(x_k) - \nabla f(x_{k-1}).$ The corresponding solutions are